davesnx/styled-ppx/documents/css-extraction.md

 all atoms by setting one `className` attribute.

-Class names follow `css-<murmur2 hash of CSS>-<binding label>` format (or bare `css-<hash>` when the PPX driver runs with `--minify` — note this is the PPX flag, distinct from the aggregator's `--minify`, which only strips inter-rule newlines).
+Class names follow `css-<murmur2 hash of CSS>-<binding label>` format (or bare `css-<hash>` when the PPX driver runs with production settings).
 The binding label is purely cosmetic — atom hashes are deduplication-safe even when labels differ.
 Minting lives in `packages/ppx/src/Hash_class.ml`.

+The environment is a PPX concern, set once per `(pps styled-ppx ...)`
+stanza: `--env production` (alias for `--minify`) drops label suffixes and minifies rule bodies; `--env development` (alias for `--dev`) keeps readable labels and adds `cx-<binding>` marker classes.
+Labels are baked into class names at PPX time — in both the compiled `className` and the extracted `[@@@css ...]` payload — so no downstream tool could change them without desyncing the two.
+The aggregator learns the environment from `[@@@css.config ...]` and adjusts its whitespace accordingly.

 Two consequences worth knowing: